suryavengadesan/lc/lc.md

 Output: [1,5,2,4,3]

-## Iteration (Deep Copy)

-For each element of the linked list, save pointers to the nodes in a separate list.

-Iterate over the elements within the new list, and modify the pointers to match the patter 0 -> n -> 1 -> n - 1 -> n - 2 ...

-Return the node at the first element of the list.

-Space: O(n)
-Time: O(n)

-## Iteration (In-place) (Suboptimal)

-Set the current node's next value to the last value in the list.
-Determine the last value of linked list as the only node without a next node.

-Set the new last node's next node was as the previous node's next node.
-Repeat the process until the new last values equals the original next value.

-Couldn't get this solution to work.

-Space: O(1)
-Time: O(n^2)

 ## Iteration (Reverse and Merge) (Optimal)

+- 3 Steps:
-First find the middle of the first linked list.
-Then reverse the last half of the linked list.
-Then merge the two linked lists.
+    - Find the middle of the linked list by using slow and fast pointers
+    - Reverse the last half of the linked list
+    - Merge the two linked lists

 Space: O(1)
 Time: O(n)